vudung45/FaceRTC/readme.md

   - ~~Performs Facial Recognition on detected faces~~

   - Optimization:
-    * Implement trackers for faces on frame to improve Facial Recognition Acurracy (recognize a face through series of frames, instead of one), and to reduce face detection & face recognition load (not having to detect/recog for every frame):
+    * Implement trackers for faces on frame to improve Facial Recognition Acurracy (recognize a face through series of frames, ignore motion blur, etc.):

   		* ~~Setup a working framework but not yet implemented a Tracking algorithm~~

     * Implement a more sophisticated `find_match` to find the best matching face_label for a given face feature (embeddings) in dataset.
+		* Kd-tree search ( currently simple linear search )

-    * Perform image processing in the frontend (Use canvas to draw an UI on top of `<video>`).
-This would reduce bandwith load because backend will no longer have to send the entire `processed image` back to the client.
+    * Perform image processing at the frontend (Use canvas to draw an UI on top of `<video>`).
+This would significantly reduce bandwith load, because we currently are sending the entire processed frame back to the browser.
 [Should be easy but I'm not very good at html :D].

-        * Server only has to send locations&labels of faces to client for each frame.
-Client will then draw rectangles around those faces and put labels on top of them (This is currently done in the backend, the `processed image` is then sent back to the client --- kinda expensive)

 ## Demo:

 The server below is hosted on my macbook (Performance is not great but acceptable).

-The webclient is completely seperated from the facial recognition backend server, no computation is done in the frontend besides sending/receiving image data to/from the server.
+The webclient could be ran on a seperate machine, no computation is heavy computation is done via the web client.
 Demo on Phone Browser: https://www.youtube.com/watch?v=oWQg18o9fic